timm/dart/README.md

     - And I test for that using `not pcall(debug.getlocal, 4, 1)`.
   - Finally, there  is a return statement that exports the more useful parts of the code.
 - No globals (so keep the list of `local`s at top of file up to date).
+- Minimize use of the `local` keyword (so ugly)
+  - Use it once at top of file.
+  - Then (usually) define function locals as extra input arguments.
 - Indent code with 2 characters for tabs.
 - Using classes to divide the code.
   - Update the non-class library code rarely (since that is functions global to the module).